splunk/public-o11y-docs/admin/subscription-usage/lo-billing-usage.rst

 *********************************************************************

 .. meta::
-   :description: How Log Observer calculates subscription usage information and download usage reports to monitor your organization.
+   :description: How Log Observer calculates subscription usage information so you can monitor your organization.

 .. note:: The following information describes aspects of your usage and consumption.
 For more detailed billing-related queries, contact your Splunk Account Team.